Storelli Presents: The Girl with the Dangerously Accurate Left Foot

 What Advice Do You Have For Young Female Players?

 I’m thankful for the female athletes in the past who paved the way for myself and other women.
-If I were to give advice to young players I would say that you obviously have to have goals and dreams but more than that you need to really commit to those goals.
-You have to put all your eggs on one basket and just go for it.
+If I were to give advice to young players I would say that you obviously have to have goals and dreams, but more than that you need to really commit to those goals.
+You have to put all your eggs in one basket and just go for it.
 You can’t be half in and half out.
-As I mentioned before I knew what I wanted since I was 5 years old and nothing was going to stop me aiming for that national team position.
+As I mentioned before I knew what I wanted since I was 5 years old, and nothing was going to stop me aiming for that national team position.

 Practically speaking I think weight training and strength training from a young age helps to create good training habits for yourself.
 If you think you should go outside and do an extra running or shooting session, you should do it, don’t skip it.
 Don’t skip anything.
 Go above and beyond all time.